-Early Redemption - Redemption at the Option of the State.
+Redemption at the Option of the State.
 The bonds are subject to redemption at any time by the State.
-The bonds are redeemable as a whole or in part.
-If the bonds are redeemed in part, selection of the bonds will be at the State's discretion; however, the bonds will be redeemed in one or more groups, where each group of bonds will consist of all bonds of the same issue bearing the same Issue Date.
-Partial redemption can be made only on an interest payment date.
-In addition, no bonds of any issue can be redeemed at the option of the State unless the bonds of such issue having a prior Issue Date are or have been called for redemption.
-A notice of redemption will be mailed to all bond owners by the Fiscal Agent between thirty (30) and sixty (60) days prior to the redemption date.
+The bonds of this series are redeemable as a whole or in part.
+If the bonds are redeemed in part, selection of the bonds will be at the State's discretion; however, the bonds will be redeemed in one or more groups, where each group of bonds will consist of all bonds of this series that bear the same Issue Date (each, a "tranche").
+In addition, no bonds of a particular tranche will be redeemed at the option of the State unless bonds of tranches with prior Issue Dates are or have been called for redemption.
+For purposes of such redemption, the bonds will be called in accordance with the provisions of the Fiscal Agency Agreement, and there will be no aggregation of different series or other debt instruments of the State.
+(For the avoidance of doubt, there will be no aggregation irrespective of any similarity in name, maturity, currency, denomination, integral terms and/or Issue Date between the bonds offered hereby and any different series or other debt instruments of the State.)
+A notice of redemption will be mailed to all bondholders by the Fiscal Agent between thirty (30) and sixty (60) days prior to the redemption date.
 The notice will set forth:

-- The redemption date; - Whether all bonds or a group of bonds are to be redeemed: - In the case of a redemption of a group of bonds, a description of the group of bonds that are to be redeemed: - The redemption price; - That on the redemption date no owner of bonds called for redemption is entitled to more than the redemption price, and that the redemption price is due and payable on the redemption date; and - The place where the bonds are to be redeemed.
+- The redemption date: - Whether all bonds or a group of bonds are to be redeemed; - In the case of a redemption of a group of bonds, a description of the group of bonds that are to be redeemed: - The redemption price; - That on the redemption date no owner of bonds called for redemption is entitled to more than the redemption price, and that the redemption price is due and payable on the redemption date; and - The place where the bonds are to be redeemed.